ContextGrid/WorldBrowser/README.md

 ## Introduction

 The WorldBrowser iOS SDK enables detecting data registered to specific micro-locations with ContextGrid using Computer Vision bsed Artificial Intelligence and Augmented Reality.
+For the SDK to work end to end, Establishments need to create an account with ContextGrid and use the Annotator app to register data in the physical world first.

 The SDK is designed for WorldBrowser partners who are developing their own iOS apps.
 The SDK provide native integration to detecting micro-locations within these apps that is easy to integrate and provides a scalable, augmented reality experience that can be everywhere.